 Code Evaluation#

 Calva tries to make it easy to evaluate code, supporting interactive development.
-The fastest path to learning about it is to use the Fire up the Getting Started REPL command, which you can learn more about in the Getting Started section.
+The fastest path to learning about it is to use the Create a Getting Started REPL project command, which you can learn more about in the Getting Started section.

 NB: The below assumes you have read about Finding Calva Commands and Shortcuts.